 Make a list of all of the different things you want your employees to do to earn an incentive.
 Rank this list from the most important to the least important.
 Then, using a point basis of 100 or 1000 points, assign the number of points you want to award for each activity.

-You can further divide your point system into different levels such as bronze, silver, and gold with each one requiring a certain level of points.
+You can further divide your point system into different levels such as bronze, silver, and gold, with each one requiring a certain level of points.
 It doesn’t matter whether you use hundred points or thousand points.
-What’s important is how many points you award different activities.
+What’s important is the weight you assign to different activities.

-It’s also nice if you can create enough flexibility in your system that it will allow employees to get the maximum incentive with multiple combinations of activities.
+It’s also nice if you can create enough flexibility in your system to allow employees to get the maximum incentive with multiple combinations of activities.
 Greater flexibility gives employees greater choice and that makes them happy.

 4) The wellness committee determines which items can and cannot be verified

+Another piece of wellness incentive management is considering verification for activities.
 With your list of activities ranked from most important to least important, you can now identify those that can be verified.
-Obviously if you’re going to provide a lot of money or large incentive for a certain activity, it’s preferable that that activity be verifiable.
+Obviously if you’re going to provide a lot of money or large incentive for a certain activity, it’s preferable that the activity be verifiable.

-Their plan was to swab the inside of each employees mouth to get a sample of saliva.
-From the saliva it is easy to determine who is and who is not a tobacco user.
-Yes, this is a very accurate way to determine who is using tobacco.
+Their plan was to swab the inside of each employee’s mouth to get a sample of saliva.
+From the saliva, it is easy to determine who is and who is not a tobacco user.
+This is a very accurate way to determine who is using tobacco.
 It is also a very accurate way to determine who is lying.

 Unfortunately, you would have to test just about everyone to find a very small number of employees who were lying about their tobacco use.
-If the goal was to completely destroy employee morale and make it clear to employees that there is a lack of trust, then by all means… But if the goal is to create a work environment of mutual trust and respect, then verifying wellness points by testing saliva is probably not a good idea.
+If the goal was to completely destroy employee morale and make it clear to employees that there is a lack of trust, then by all means, continue with the testing.
+But if the goal is to create a work environment of mutual trust and respect, then verifying wellness points by testing saliva is probably not a good idea.

-Obviously things such as blood work, preventative screenings, flu shots, completion of behavior change tasks, completion of wellness challenges and campaigns will need will need to be verified.
-If you have a good wellness incentive management platform all of these can be verified automatically with little or any work from you or your employees.
+Obviously, things such as blood work, preventative screenings, flu shots, completion of behavior change tasks, completion of wellness challenges and campaigns will need to be verified.
+If you have a good wellness incentive management platform all of these can be verified automatically with little to no work from you or your employees.

 The best incentive systems use a mixture of verifiable and non-verifiable activities.
 It’s easy to determine who has completed a health risk appraisal but it’s not so easy to verify self-reported health behaviors.
 And there’s nothing wrong with this.

 Use your wellness incentive management platform to verify the important things and let employees self-report the rest.
-Provide more points for those that are validated and less points for those that are not.
+Provide more points for those that are validated and fewer points for those that are not.

 Effective communication will make your wellness incentive program a lot easier for everyone.
-The best wellness programs use a variety of communication methods to remind employees to report their progress and to adhere to program deadlines.
+The best wellness programs use a variety of communication methods to remind employees to report their progress, provide verification, and adhere to program deadlines.
 A good incentive management system will do this automatically.

-Sometimes employers require their employees to provide verification that some activity has been completed.
+As discussed in the previous section, employers sometimes require their employees to provide verification that an activity has been completed.
 Today almost every single employee now has a smart phone.
-To make this process simple, the WellSteps app allows employees to take a picture of the verification and have it automatically uploaded to their account.
+To make the verification process simple, the WellSteps app allows employees to take a picture of the verification and have it automatically uploaded to their account.
 Once it has been uploaded the account manager can see that the task has been completed and award the necessary points.

 6) They make it easy for employees to view and update points

-If it is not super easy for employees to report, view, and update their points they won’t do it.
-Despite the good intentions of your wellness program, if it’s a hassle to participate and get their incentive points they won’t engage and your program will have no effect on employee health and productivity.
+If it is not very easy for employees to report, view, and update their points, they won’t do it.
+Despite the good intentions of your wellness incentive program, if it’s a hassle to participate and get incentive points, employees won’t engage and your program will have no effect on employee health and productivity.

-Instead of a complicated Excel spreadsheet it’s much more pleasurable to use a web-based design.
+Instead of a complicated Excel spreadsheet it’s much more enjoyable to use a web-based design:

 In other words, a good wellness incentive management platform will keep employees constantly informed of their point status and incentive progress.
-Without such a platform, every employee will continually be asking wellness coordinators if their paperwork has been received or if things have been verified, or if they have the necessary points, or if they qualify.
+Without such a platform, every employee will continually be asking wellness coordinators if their paperwork has been received, if things have been verified, if they have the necessary points, if they qualify, etc..

-Without this type of communication, the hassle factor for the wellness coordinator can be tremendous.
-Here is an example of a wellness incentive management system that updates employee’s data in real time.
-It is an incentive dashboard that they can check 24 /7, using any web enabled device.
+Without the type of communication provided by a simple web-based wellness incentive program, the hassle factor for the wellness coordinator can be tremendous.
+Below is an example of a wellness incentive management system that updates employee’s data in real time.
+It is an incentive dashboard that they can check 24 /7, using any web-enabled device: